GSA/search-gov/README.markdown

     $ brew link --overwrite phantomjs198

-Make sure the unit tests and functional tests run:
+Make sure the unit tests, functional and integration tests run:

-    rspec

-Make sure the integration tests run.

-    cucumber
+    rake

 # Code Coverage

 We track test coverage of the codebase over time, to help identify areas where we could write better tests and to see when poorly tested code got introduced.

-To show the coverage on the existing codebase, do this:
+To show the coverage on the existing codebase, do this if you have not:

-    rspec && cucumber
+    rake

 Then to view the report, open `coverage/index.html` in your favorite browser.